MintKanban/MintKanban/README.md

 ![tmrw_tasks.gif](https://s8.gifyu.com/images/tmrw_tasks.gif)

 ### Download and upload
-  - The user can download their plans to disk storage if they want to view their plans offline
+  - Users can download and transfer their tasks to another device/browser
   - If the user has a list they want to upload, they can simply use the upload button

 [![tmrw_updown.gif](https://s8.gifyu.com/images/tmrw_updown.gif)](https://gifyu.com/image/gkz3)